JulianOzelRose/TR-SaveMaster/README.md

 Once your game directory is selected, the editor will populate with the savegames found.
 To toggle between them, simply click the dropdown box labled "Savegame".
 You can then change ammunition, weapons, health, and items.
 Click "Save" when you are done, and your changes will be applied.
 This editor automatically creates backups of savegame files, which is enabled by default.
 You can toggle auto backups off, but it is highly recommended that you leave it enabled.
 To find this option, click
 "File" and then look for "Create backups".
-Under the "View" menu, you can also change the UI theme and hide the status bar, if you desire a simpler interface.
+You can also change the UI theme and hide the status bar, if you desire a simpler interface.
+You can find these options under "View".
 This savegame editor will remember your game directories, so there is no need to re-enter them each time you launch it.

 For Tomb Raider: Chronicles and The Last Revelation, ammunition will be represented in the editor exactly as displayed in the game.
-However, for Tomb Raider 1-3 and their expansions, the ammunition for weapons not currently equipped may appear differently than in-game.
+However, for Tomb Raider I-III and their expansions, the ammunition for weapons not currently equipped may appear differently than in-game.
 Specifically, Harpoons are grouped in bundles of 2, Desert Eagle clips equate to 5 bullets, MP5 clips equate to 30 bullets, Uzi clips equate to 20 bullets, and a single box of grenades is equivalent to 2 rounds of Grenade Launcher ammunition.

 ### Dealing with protected directories
-If you did a CD or GOG install with one of the original games or expansions on Windows 7 or later, the savegame files are likely located in a hidden and protected directory.
+If you did a CD or GOG install with one of the original games or expansions on Windows 7 or later, the savegame files are likely located in a hidden and therefore protected directory.
 This savegame editor should be able to override the read-only protection.
 However, if you get an "Access is denied" error when attempting to patch a savegame, you may have to modify the folder permissions manually to allow modification.
 To do this, first right-click on the Start menu, then click "Windows PowerShell (Admin)".
 Then, use the following commands: